ReconCell/smacha/README.md

 ## Installation

+### Dependencies

+SMACHA relies on [ruamel.yaml](https://pypi.python.org/pypi/ruamel.yaml) for YAML parsing, and ruamel is not available as a system package under Ubuntu Trusty or below, thus rosdep will not install the package on ROS Jade or Indigo.
+It may still be possible to install ruamel on Trusty/Jade or Trusty/Indigo using pip, but this has not been tested.
+Kinetic and Lunar installations should work fine, however.

+### Install

 Simply clone into the `src` directory of your catkin workspace and run `catkin_make` or `catkin build` from the root of the workspace.
 It may be necessary to update dependencies using `rosdep` as follows: